betterscientificsoftware/bssw.io/Documentation/StyleGuide/ContentNaming.md

 * [Understanding Metadata](Metadata.md)

  ## Naming your content in Github repo
 This section talks about how to name the ".md" file that is put in Github for ANY type of content/resource.
-Most points have been taken from the original [Styleguide.md](https://github.com/betterscientificsoftware/betterscientificsoftware.github.io/blob/master/StyleGuide.md) file, present in the main betterscientificsoftware.github.io repo.

 For naming a content i.e. creating a filename, please follow the following rules: Filename should be same as resource/content name, adding the suffix ".md" to indicate a Markdown file